13 Focus Assessment: Nutritional Assessment

 |

-Expected findings are alert & oriented, normal proportion of body structure, normal skin tone and skin color appropriate to ethnicity, no signs of malnutrition.
+Expected findings include alertness and orientation, a normal proportion of body structure, normal skin tone, and skin color appropriate to ethnicity, with no signs of malnutrition.
 Many diseases are directly or indirectly caused by a lack of essential nutrients in the diet.
-Changes in the skin and mucosal membranes can offer valuable clues to the presence of nutritional deficiencies.
-For example, gingivitis and bleeding gums may cause by vitamin C deficiency.
-For integumentary system, in malnutrition patients, hair is likely to be brittle and dry, and or hair loss; skin is likely to be pale, dry, and rough; wounds will tend to take longer time to heal.
-Physical difficulties, such as tremors, will affect dietary intake.
-Nurses should assess if equipment is needed to help with eating and drinking. |
+Changes in the skin and mucous membranes can offer valuable clues to the presence of nutritional deficiencies.
+For example, gingivitis and bleeding gums may be cause by vitamin C deficiency.
+In the integumentary system, malnourished patients are likely to have brittle and dry hair, or experience hair loss.
+The skin may appear pale, dry, and rough, and wounds may take longer to heal.
+Physical difficulties, such as tremors, can affect dietary intake.
+Nurses should assess if equipment is needed to assist with eating and drinking. |

-5. Review related laboratory results | Some laboratory values may reflect the patient’s nutritional status such as albumin, prealbumin, transferrin, electrolytes, and etc. |
+5. Review related laboratory results | Some laboratory values that may reflect the patient’s nutritional status include albumin, prealbumin, transferrin, electrolytes, and lipid levels. |

 6. Report and document assessment findings and related health problems according to agency policy. | Accurate and timely documentation and reporting promote patient safety.

-Recommend additional nutritional evaluation referrals such as dietitian to determine the need for nutritional supplements. |
+Recommend additional nutritional evaluations, such as referral to a dietitian, to determine the need for nutritional supplements. |

 Body Parts | Normal Findings | Signs of Poor Nutrition (will require further assessment) |